 However, Wanda then meets a man that she would like to submit to, and, feeling humiliated, Severin loses his desire to submit to her, concluding that in the present day, a woman can only be a slave to man, and never his companion.
 He says that women’s rights will have to improve in the spheres of education and the workplace in order for man to finally be able to submit properly to a woman.

-Whilst in Lviv, my friend Nadia and I went to Masoch Cafe a couple of times, and we weren’t disappointed.
+Whilst there, my friend Nadia and I wanted to make the most of nightlife in Lviv, and so we went to Masoch Cafe a couple of times.

 Outside Masoch Cafe is a statue of Leopold von Sacher-Masoch (you can actually put your hand inside his pocket and feel his willy inside – something that parents were encouraging their kids to do while they laughed hystrically and took pictures), and apparently it is the only statue of him in the world!